NullVoxPopuli/react-vs-ember/state-management/README.md

 ## React vs Ember: State Management

 _This is the second post in a segmented series on react (and react's ecosystem) vs ember.
-To read the previous, [go here to read about Event Handling](http://todo-add-link-here).
+To read the previous, [go here to read about Event Handling](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/event-handling).
 The *Event Handling* post is not required reading for this post, but makes the same general assumptions about prior knowledge apply.
-[See the series intro here](http://todo-add-link-to-intro-here)._
+[See the series intro here](https://github.com/NullVoxPopuli/react-vs-ember#react-vs-ember-introduction)._

+Managing application state can easily become non-trivial over time, so it’s important to have a good foundation to build upon.
+Without knowing the options and how to manage them, state can grow out of control, leading to a lack of testability and greatly reduced maintainability.

-This post will demonstrate two different ways of managing application state: With and without redux.
+This post will demonstrate two different ways of managing application state: With and without redux and what using or not using redux means in both the react and ember ecosystems.
-Because redux is _just_ javascript, there are negligible differences between the react and ember worlds.
+Because redux is just javascript, there are negligible differences between the react and ember worlds.
 As shown [in the repo folder for this blog post](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management), the react and ember redux implementations use the _exact_ same `redux-store` folder.

 Something something about application state, and why state management something something

-## Redux (Both React and Ember)

 ### The custom redux layout

 Officially, [redux](https://redux.js.org) has [no opinion](https://redux.js.org/faq/code-structure) on code structure.
-The most commonly seen is the 'rails style' where there is an 'actions' folder, 'reducers' folder, etc. and your features are spread out via 'types' of folders.
+The most commonly seen structure is the 'rails style', where there is an `actions` folder, `reducers` folder, etc. and your features are spread out via 'types' of folders.
 While this pattern may be easy to implement (i.e.: low effort), it is not suitable for maintainability and discovery.

 The following structure is the 'ducks' structure mentioned in the redux docs -- it's really a feature-based domain-concept structure.
-To see implementation details, specifically managing imports and (re)exports, the code is available for browsing [here on github](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management/ember-redux/src/redux-store).
+To see implementation details, specifically for managing imports and (re)exports, the code is available for browsing [here on github](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management/ember-redux/src/redux-store).

 ```bash
 redux-store/